Pretotype: How Your Business Stays Innovative

 During the process, you need to consider many of the concepts that the traditional business plan addresses, such as: what is the problem you’re solving, who you are solving it for, how will the product create value for the user, and how they will apply it (what job your product would fill – which is often different than its intended use).

 This step is really critical because you gain clarity during the stages of its development.
 For a pretotype to be effective, you have to build out a set of interactions that help tell the story of your product/service in a linear, narrative fashion.
 The context in this case is as important as content.
 Think of it as a storyboard for how the product/service works.

 - What is the event – moment of truth between awareness and approach?

 - What triggers would bring users to the intersection between problem and potential?

 In today’s dynamic, fluid and unpredictable world, it is better to be vigilant about the vision and responsive to the known conditions than married to a business plan that is blind to reality.
-A pretotype approach puts innovation in the driver’s seat of your company’s future, and allows you to build, test, assess, and iterate on your proposed business model quickly, to turn on a dime as your competitive landscape, market or industry require.
+A pretotype approach puts innovation in the driver’s seat of your company’s future and allows you to build, test, assess, and iterate on your proposed business model quickly, to turn on a dime as your competitive landscape, market or industry requirements.